OGS-Digital-Service/digital-services-utilities/PAWS-tickets.md

 {{ ticket({
     title:"Set minimum heights for page templates",
     type:"bug",
-    content:"Some page templates do not have a minimu height set and as a result when there is little content on a page or subpage the left navigation or page content is overlapped in a non-ideal way.
+    content:"Some page templates do not have a minimum height set and as a result when there is little content on a page or subpage the left navigation or page content is overlapped in a non-ideal way.
 Pages should be relatively uniform in size to allow for ease of navigation. ", image:"height.png",
     imagealt:"page showing weird overlap of footer"
 })